wp-plugins/alipay-for-woocommerce/readme.txt

 == Changelog ==
 = 1.1 =
-* Support WooCommerce 2.0
+* [Added] Support WooCommerce 2.0

 = 1.1.1 =
-* Fix a bug that happens when disabling WooCommerce plugin.
+* [Fixed] Fix a bug that happens when disabling WooCommerce plugin.
-* Make sure it supports WooCommerce that belows version 2.0
+* [Fixed] Make sure it supports WooCommerce that belows version 2.0

+= 1.2 =
+* [Added] When store currency is not RMB, allow entering an exchange rate to convert price on the checkout page to RMB when paying with Alipay.
+* [Added] Support WPML + WooCommerce Multilingual plugins
+* [Revised] Change the default payment method to Escrow Payment.